4 Black Athletes Making Olympic History

 These aren’t the only Black athletes we should be celebrating.
 Of the 2,952 athletes competing in the Winter Olympics this year, 43 are Black and many have already made history.
 For instance, Ngozi Onwumere, Akuoma Omeoga, and Auen Adigun (the Nigerian bobsled team) are the first ever athletes to represent Nigeria at the Winter Olympics.
 And Shannon-Obgani Abeda (an Alpine skier) will be the first person to compete for Eritrea in the Winter Olympics.

-There’s so much to celebrate, so be sure to tune into the Winter Olympics this year!Tags: 2018 Winter Olympics, Black athletes, black history month, mindful living, olympic athletes
+There’s so much to celebrate, so be sure to tune into the Winter Olympics this year!Tags: 2018 Winter Olympics, Black athletes, black history month, mindfulness, olympic athletes